Silverwood Wildlife Sanctuary

-Silverwood Wildlife Sanctuary is a nature preserve owned and operated by the San Diego Audubon Society (SDAS).
+Silverwood Wildlife Sanctuary is a nature preserve owned and operated by the San Diego Bird Alliance, formerly known as San Diego Audubon Society.
 Silverwood was set up in 1965 to preserve coastal chaparral and riparian woodland habitats.
 It is also a nature education facility for San Diego area schoolchildren and adults, and functions as part of a wildlife migration corridor.

 Geography

 The Silverwood Wildlife Sanctuary is located in Lakeside, California, US, about 20 miles northeast of the city of San Diego.
 Its geographic coordinates are 116.88 degrees west longitude and 32.92 degrees north latitude.
 The topography consists of gentle to steep slopes, ranging in elevation from about 1,500 feet to 3,177 feet.
 There are frequent granitic boulder outcrops, and two seasonal streams.

 History

-The first 85 acres of Silverwood were donated to the San Diego Audubon Society by Society member Harry Woodward in 1965.
+The first 85 acres of Silverwood were donated to the San Diego Bird Alliance by Society member Harry Woodward in 1965.
 Since then a resident naturalist and manager has lived on the site; the first was botanist Frank F. Gander (1899–1976).
-In 2013 it has grown through acquisitions to 757 acres, one hundred of which were lands transferred to SDAS from the federal Bureau of Land Management.
-The sanctuary is operated by a standing committee of the SDAS.
+In 2013 it has grown through acquisitions to 757 acres, one hundred of which were lands transferred to SDBA from the federal Bureau of Land Management.
+The sanctuary is operated by a standing committee of the SDBA.

 Artifacts found in the Sanctuary indicate that Kumeyaay Indians have lived in and around the site for thousands of years.
 Immediately north of Silverwood is the Barona Indian Reservation.